sweattep/modern_quotes/README.md

 >we willfully remain the humble servants of every one else's iDEAS except our own

->A serious challenge, which we face in today’s world, is for each person, whether literate or illiterate, `to say what one means andmean what one says,` a statement, which is alien to institutional logic and to career-oriented professionals.
+>A serious challenge, which we face in today’s world, is for each person, whether literate or illiterate, `to say what one means and mean what one says,` a statement, which is alien to institutional logic and to career-oriented professionals.

+>love often feels like a game we need to win

 >Its cobbling together of nested functions and dynamic objects was brilliant.
 I spent a decade trying to correct its flaws.
 I had a minor success with ES5.
 But since then, there has been strong interest in further bloating the language instead of making it better.
 So JavaScript, like the other dinosaur languages, has become a barrier to progress.